 The latest 116-page edition of your Gemology magazine, for summer 2021, is out now!
 Look out for your complimentary copy with the first order you place between May 1st 2021 and July 31st 2021, while stocks last!

-We’ve packed this edition with a wide variety of features, from stylish jewelry picks to scientific deep-dives into the creation of gemstones.
+We’ve packed this edition with a wide variety of features, from stylish jewellery picks to scientific deep-dives into the creation of gemstones.
 In addition, there’s a feature on the history of Pearl, we’ve spoken to Amelia Grant about her Eternity Collection, we take a look at some of the rarest gemstones we’ve ever been able to feature, and so much more.
 Read on for a rundown of what’s inside issue twenty...

 Amelia Grant and the Eternity Collection

 We’ve recently welcomed Amelia Grant back to our screens after time off to bring her beautiful baby boy Jude into the world.
-We’ve had a chat with Amelia about returning to Gemporia, becoming a mother last year during such a turbulent time, and her jewelry collection Eternity by Amelia, which is about to receive a new range of gorgeous designs.
+We’ve had a chat with Amelia about returning to Gemporia, becoming a mother last year during such a turbulent time, and her jewellery collection Eternity by Amelia, which is about to receive a new range of gorgeous designs.

 During the recent lockdown, Gemology’s art director Vanessa Gorman worked with her 9-year-old daughter Willow to select bold, fearless and edgy silver pieces dripping with luxury and individuality, from hoop earrings and layered chunky chain necklaces to bracelets and gigantic rings.
 There’s a famous phrase that states that ‘less is more’, but there’s an exception to every rule, and sometimes ‘more is more’!